Eutropios/WarMAC/docs/source/cli/warmac_usage.rst

    identical to calling ``warmac`` without any subcommand.
 WarMAC will ignore all other options if ``-h`` or ``--help`` is given.

 .. option:: -V, --version

    Print the current version of WarMAC and exit.
 WarMAC will ignore all other options if ``-V`` or ``--version`` is given.

-   When determining whether to display the program's help, or to display the current program's version, WarMAC will use whichever of the two options is given first.